E-learning App

 About the product

-Now You Know is a global startup which focuses on making expert-led learning experiences accessible to users worldwide, from the comfort of their homes.
+Now You Know is an E-Learning startup which focuses on making expert-led learning experiences accessible to users worldwide, from the comfort of their homes.
 Imagine following easy and beautifully made instructive video on how to decorate a fancy birthday cake, for example.

 As a product designer, my role on this project was to characterize the completion user flow, and to lead the user to a new learning experience.
 It's not a goodbye yet!